geerk/django_linter/README.rst

 Django linter
 =============

-This is a simple extension for pylint that is aim to check some common mistakes in django projects.
+This is a simple extension for pylint that aims to check some common mistakes in django projects.

 Contributions are welcome.